lyshia/read-a-book/README.md

 # Motivation

-I buy a lot of books, but suck at reading them.
+I buy a lot of books, but I find myself never reading them.
 I created this app as a way to get organized and motivate myself to read more.

 # Project Description